-Current HEAR Council Members: Julie Convisser (Co-Chair), Phil DuPont, Dan Meador, Liz Reynolds (Co-Chair), Anna Vanhoy, and Kristina Weaver.
+Current HEAR Council Members: Julie Convisser (Chair), Phil DuPont, Helen Farrar, Dan Meador, Jim Mustin, Phyllis Savides, Anna Vanhoy, and Kristina Weaver.

 Email IMCC.EAR@gmail.com if you wish to convey a confidential comment, question, or concern and someone on the HEAR Council will get in touch with you.